sivanagarajan18/sqliteMethods/README.md

  5. In the **General** tab, click the **+** button under **Embedded Binaries**.

- 6. Select the appropriate **sqliteClasses.framework** for your platform.
+ 6. Select the appropriate **sqliteMethods.framework** for your platform.

  7. **Add**.